-The Dunmore Solar Power Plant (the Project) was originally submitted to the Alberta Utilities Commission (AUC) in 2021, as a 216-megawatt ( $MW{AC}$ ) photovoltaic (PV) electricity generating power plant.
-Green Cat Renewables Canada Corporation (GCR) was retained by Dunmore Solar Inc. (Dunmore Solar) to prepare the original Solar Glare Hazard Analysis Report (SGHAR) for the Project.
-The Project is located in Cypress County, Alberta, approximately 9km northeast of the Hamlet of Dunmore and obtained AUC approval in September 2021.
+The Dunmore Solar Power Plant (the Project) 1 was previously submitted to and approved by the Alberta Utilities Commission (AUC) in 2023, as a 173-megawatt (MW{AC}) photovoltaic (PV) electricity generating power plant.
+Green Cat Renewables Canada Corporation (GCR) was retained by Dunmore Solar Inc. (Dunmore Solar) to prepare the Solar Glare Hazard Analysis Report (SGHAR) 2 for the Project.
+The Project is located in Cypress County, Alberta, approximately 9km northeast of the Hamlet of Dunmore.

-Following AUC approval of the Project, revisions were made to the permitted design, including the use of a single-axis tracker system rather than fixed tilt panels.
+Following AUC approval of the Project, revisions were made to the permitted design, including the expansion of the Project area.
 GCR was therefore retained to complete an updated SGHA for the Project, considering the revised Project design.
-The Project is now proposed to have a lower capacity of 172.8 MWAC, consisting of ground mounted, single-axis tracking modules.
+The Project is now proposed to have a higher capacity of 216 MW ${AC}$, consisting of ground mounted, single-axis tracking modules.